 - Associate (Pending admission to the Mass. bar)

-Charles F. Pierre is an associate (pending admission to the Massachusetts bar) in Nutter’s Litigation Department and a member of the firm’s Product Liability and IP Litigation practice groups.
+Charles F. Pierre is an associate (pending admission to the Massachusetts bar) in Nutter’s Litigation Department and a member of the firm’s Privacy and Data Security practice group.

 Alison C. Casey is an associate in Nutter’s Litigation Department and works with clients primarily on civil litigation, with an emphasis on intellectual property, employment, and commercial law matters.
 Clients rely on ...